- How and when do I apply for admission to the PharmD program at the University of Waterloo?

-31. How important is the Letter of Reference?
+31. How important is the Reference Letter Form?
 What happens if I do not have a Pharmacist as my referee?

 The Reference Letter Form is an important component of the admissions process, as it should help the Admissions Committee understand the applicant’s suitability for a career in Pharmacy.
 References from Pharmacists are likely to offer better insights into the applicant’s fit for the profession, and are therefore preferred.
 Those from other health professionals likely to be familiar with the role of Pharmacists (i.e. Physicians and Nurses) are also acceptable, if they speak to the candidate's likely success as a pharmacist.

 32. Do I have to go to the University of Waterloo to be accepted into the Waterloo Pharmacy program?

 No. The University of Waterloo School of Pharmacy invites qualified applicants from all accredited post-secondary institutions and University of Waterloo students do not receive special consideration for admission.
 Experience has shown, however, that some students find it challenging to meet all of the academic requirements when studying at other institutions, particularly if they have only completed two years of study.
 There is one exception to this.
 High school students that are admitted to the CAP status must attend the University of Waterloo for their first two years of study.

 33. How does the Admissions Committee deal with courses that are graded on a credit/no credit (CR/NCR) basis?